johndahl/NTRIP_ESP32_Server/README.md

 You need to rename `wifi_credentials_template.h` and `ntrip_credentials_template.h` to `wifi_credentials.h` and `ntrip_credentials.h`, respectively, and add your credentials.

+The mDNS component is not shipped by default in IDF.
+Type `idf.py add-dependency "espressif/mdns^1.8.2"` to install this component.

 Use `idf.py build` to compile the project.

 ### Hardware Required